ekmett/coda/README.md

 This package will eventually provide a toy compiler for experimenting with resumable parsing.

+For now, it provides an entertaining series of crashes and confusing error messages.

 The application is designed as a plugin for Visual Studio Code.

-This also serves as an experiment in employing [`shake`][shake] inside of a custom cabal `Setup.hs`

 **Table of Contents**